Let’s face it! Many of us go to great lengths to halt signs of ageing.

 But if you want to keep your skin truly healthy, what you need to do is replenish the ingredients found naturally in your skin.

 Yet sadly, in a cruel twist of fate, we begin to run out of these crucial ingredients as we age.

-Here at the Naked Chemist, we believe that our skin is a living organism and will respond to whatever you feed it; this we achieve by including skin-identical ingredients in our formulas that mimic the composition of your skin.
+Here at the Naked Chemist, we believe that our skin is a living organism and will respond to whatever you feed it; this we achieve by including skin-identical ingredients like ceramides in our formulas, which mimic the composition of your skin.

 These ingredients seamlessly integrate to maintain your barrier function and support collagen production – the fibres found deep in the dermal layer that sustains the structure of your skin.

-By working with the physiology of the skin, our products work in harmony with your skin’s natural ability to repair and regenerate itself.
+By working with the physiology of the skin, these ingredients work in harmony with your skin’s natural ability to repair and regenerate itself.